 Bake the Cookies

 Bake in an oven heated to 350 F for 10 to 12 minutes or until cookies brown slightly around the edges.

 These cookies can be decorated like conventional sugar cookies, but the old-fashioned mold imprints should not be overshadowed, nor should the delicate flavor of the dough be masked.

-- Store cooled cookies tightly covered.
-Because of the spices, they should keep a long time.
+Store cooled cookies tightly covered.
+Because of the spices, they should keep for a long time.